mvbasov/OMN/app/src/main/assets/md/default/Welcome_legacy.md

 More information about links format can be found [here](MarkdownExt.html#links)

-Place you pages under md/ directory, JavaScripts under js/ and styles under /css or embed all of these in page directly..
+Place you pages under md/ directory, JavaScripts under js/ and styles under /css or embed all of these in page directly.

+The Telegram channel with news about OMN and examples of pages [created](https://t.me/OMNNewsAndTips)

 #### Application files tree